-What common defenses would an experienced West Palm Beach Robbery defense Attorney use for a robbery by sudden snatching charge?
+What common defenses would an experienced West Palm Beach Robbery Defense Attorney use for a sudden snatching charge?

-When evidence is acquired by the State through violations of the Constitution, the defendant, through his lawyer, should ask the judge to exclude the evidence from the case.
-If the judge does so, the State concluding it can no longer win at trial, will commonly drop the case, or offer a highly desirable plea agreement in the hopes of resolving the case without going to trial.
+When the State acquires evidence through violations of the Constitution, the defendant’s robbery defense attorney should ask the judge to exclude the evidence from the case.
+If the judge does so, the State, concluding it can no longer win at trial, will commonly drop the case or offer a highly desirable plea agreement to resolve the case without going to trial.

 What are the penalties for Robbery Using a Deadly Weapon?

-What defenses what a skilled Robbery Attorney use to defend against a Robbery Using a Deadly Weapon charge?
+What defenses would a skilled Robbery Attorney use to defend against a Using a Deadly Weapon charge?

-One defense to robbery is claim of entitlement, that is to say, the property actually belonged to the accused.
-And the use of a deadly weapon may, depending on the circumstances, be lawful if the accused can show he needed the weapon to defend himself.
+One defense to robbery is the claim of entitlement, that is to say, the property actually belonged to the accused.
+And the use of a deadly weapon may, depending on the circumstances, be lawful if the accused needed the weapon for self-defense.

-Just because you have been alleged in committing the crime, it doesn’t necessarily mean you will be found guilty.
+Just because you allegedly committed the crime doesn’t necessarily mean you will be found guilty.

 What’s “Home Invasion Burglary”?

-In the state of Florida, Home Invasion Burglary is a robbery that happens inside a home.
-It is different from a burglary charge because home-invasion robbery requires the taking of property by force or fear from the occupants of the dwelling, not just taking property from the dwelling itself.
+In Florida, “home invasion burglary” is a robbery that happens inside a home.
+It is different from a burglary charge because home-invasion robbery requires taking property by force or fear from the occupants of the dwelling, not just taking property from the dwelling itself.

 What are the punishments for “home invasion robbery” in Palm Beach County?

-A weaponless home-invasion robbery is a first-degree felony punishable by up to thirty years in prison.
-Per Florida’s Sentencing Code, the mandatory minimum sentence, if convicted of a weapon-less home invasion-robbery for a person with no prior convictions, is 34.5 months in prison.
-If a gun or other deadly weapon was used or carried, obviously the mandatory minimum amount of time in prison increases as well.
+A weaponless home invasion robbery is a first-degree felony punishable by up to thirty years in prison.
+Per Florida’s Sentencing Code, the mandatory minimum sentence if convicted of a weaponless home invasion robbery is 34.5 months in jail.

-How can a West Palm Beach Home Invasion Attorney Help Me with a Home Invasion Robbery With A Firearm charge: F.S.
-812.135?Also known as home-invasion robbery, Robbery with a Firearm occurs when someone, “…enters a dwelling with the intent to commit a robbery, and does commit a robbery of the occupants therein…”
+Can a West Palm Beach Home Invasion Attorney Help Me with a Robbery with A Firearm charge: F.S.
+812.135?Also known as “home-invasion robbery,” robbery with a firearm occurs when someone “…enters a dwelling with the intent to commit a robbery and does commit a robbery of the occupants therein.”

 What are the penalties for Home Invasion Robbery with a Firearm?

-What common defenses are used by skilled Home Invasion Attorney for a Home Invasion Robbery with a Firearm charge?
+What common defenses are used by skilled Home Invasion Attorneys for a Robbery with a Firearm charge?

 ROBBERY & MURDER

-- The Incident: During the robbery of a convenience store in Belle Glade an assailant shot and killed the store’s owner.
+- The Incident: During a convenience store robbery in Belle Glade, an assailant shot and killed the store’s owner.
 The entire incident was captured on the store’s surveillance video.

-- My Counsel & Defense: I attacked the credibility of the State’s witnesses and questioned what the evidentiary value of the video, and phone/text records actually were relative to the charges against my client.
-The evidence simply did not establish that the client had any part in hiding or destroying that firearm, and therefore no part in assisting the shooter to cover up what he did.
+- My Counsel & Defense: I attacked the credibility of the State’s witnesses and questioned what the evidentiary value of the video and phone/text records actually were relative to the charges against my client.
+The evidence did not establish that the client had any part in hiding or destroying that firearm and, therefore, no part in assisting the shooter in covering up what he did.